ESU THEATRE HANDBOOK

 Student Advising Center (University Policy Manual)

 The Student Advising Center (SAC) provides academic advising and assistance to all freshmen and undeclared students (regardless of classification) to make a satisfactory transition to college life.
 Advisors in SAC provide referrals to other offices and support services as deemed appropriate for assisting students to realize their personal and educational goals.
-Professor Susan Mai is the SAC advisor for theatre students.
+Professor Susan Williams is the SAC advisor for theatre students.

 Early each semester, SAC advisees are invited via mail to make an appointment for an initial interview with the advisor from the student's intended major.
 These sessions allow the advisor and advisee an opportunity to discuss issues related to the advisee’s past academic performance aspirations for a major and degree, to develop and review short-term and long-term goals, to discuss career opportunities, to discuss transition information, to make referrals to other resources, and to identify other factors which influence academic achievement.